 You should refrain from travel over weekends, on holidays, or otherwise from the time you arrive at the start of the fall semester until the time you depart at the end of the semester.
 Merrimack will be providing expanded services during weekends.

 What are the plans for study abroad?

 Study Abroad programs, both semester-long and short-term, are canceled for the 2020-2021 academic year.
-There will be no College-sanctioned study abroad program for Fall 2020.
+There will be no College-sanctioned study abroad program for Spring 2021.
 You are encouraged to consult with the Office of Global Education regarding future possibilities.